 So you have stumbled upon two wires in your alternator and are wondering what they are used for.

-2 wire alternators are not commonly used in the modern automobile as it’s more common to install three or four-wire alternators.
-To differentiate between these wires, you need to be familiar with their alternator wiring diagrams, which we will explain further below.
+2 wire alternators are not commonly used in the modern automobile as installing three- or four-wire alternators is more common.
+To differentiate between these wires, you must be familiar with their alternator wiring diagrams, which we will explain further below.

 In general, the two wires on a car alternator are the wire that connects to the battery and the exciter wire that runs power to the voltage regulator, which is linked to the L terminal.